 Instructions

-• Once your starter is nice and active (lots of bubbles), grind einkorn berries, if needed.
+• Grind einkorn berries, if needed.
 Skip this step if you have pre-ground flour.

-• Shape and cover with plastic wrap.
+• Repeat the process another time, then shape and cover with plastic wrap.
 Allow to rise until doubled in size, about 3-12 hours, depending on the temperature of your home.

-• Place dutch oven in the oven and preheat for 30 minutes to an hour.
+• Preheat the oven to 450 degrees, allowing the Dutch oven to preheat for 30 minutes to an hour.

-• Once the dutch oven has preheated, take the dough out of the fridge and place onto a sheet of parchment paper.
+• Once the Dutch oven has preheated, take the dough out of the fridge and place it onto a sheet of parchment paper.

-• Score the top of the dough and gently place the parchment paper and dough into the dutch oven, cover with lid, and place in the hot oven.
+• Score the top of the dough and gently place the parchment paper and dough into the Dutch oven, cover with a lid, and place in the hot oven.

 Notes

-• If you want your bread to be 100% einkorn, start your sourdough starter with einkorn flour, or convert your current starter to einkorn flour.
+• If you want to ensure your bread is 100% einkorn, start your sourdough starter with einkorn flour, or convert your current starter to einkorn flour.
+More information is in the FAQs in the blog post.

 Nutrition